Prospective LL.M. students can find answers to common questions below.

 Can I apply to both the LL.M.
 Program and the Executive LL.M. in Global Business Law Program?

-If you apply to both programs, you may receive one admission decision before the other, as admission decisions are made independently by separate offices.
+If you apply to both the general LL.M.
+Program and the Executive LL.M. in Global Business Law, you may receive one admission decision before the other, as admission decisions are made independently by separate offices.
 If you are admitted to both, you must select one; enrollment in both degree programs is not possible.

 Representatives of both the LL.M.
 Program and the Executive LL.M. in Global Business Law Program will be happy to speak with you to discuss your options throughout the application process.